Rescaling Confidence: What Scale Design Reveals About LLM Metacognition: Results

 Across all six models, we observe a consistent non-monotonic relationship between scale granularity and metacognitive performance.
 Performance peaks at the $[0,20]$ scale and declines toward both extremes.
 At the coarse end, $[0,5]$ yields the lowest $meta\text{-}d'$ for every model, indicating that five categories are insufficient to capture meaningful confidence variation.
 At the fine end, the standard $[0,100]$ scale does not outperform $[0,20]$ for any model; in fact, every model achieves significantly higher $M_{ratio}$ at $[0,20]$ than at $[0,100]$ ($p < 0.05$).
 Intermediate scales follow the expected ordering, with $[0,50]$ slightly below $[0,20]$ and $[0,10]$ between $[0,5]$ and $[0,20]$.

 This pattern holds across both closed-source models (e.g., GPT-5.2: $M_{ratio}$ 0.95 vs.\ 0.92) and open-weight models (e.g., LLaMA-4-Maverick: 0.89 vs.\ 0.82), suggesting that the $[0,20]$ advantage is robust to architectural and training differences.
+Llama-3-8B-Instruct, a dense architecture model, exhibits the same non-monotonic pattern ($M_{ratio}$ 0.79 at $[0,20]$ vs.\ 0.71 at $[0,100]$, $p < 0.05$), confirming that the finding is not specific to Mixture-of-Experts architectures.
+Per-dataset breakdowns are provided in Appendix~\ref{app:granularity_full}.